rasutt/STGP/README.md

 The Data processing folder contains the raw data and R code to transform it for modelling.

 The GP code folder contains the python package stgp and ipython notebooks demonstrating it.

+Spatial temporal Gaussian process modelling of air quality.pdf is the full report of the work.